So, you’re thinking about becoming a student leader in your primary school.

 3. Seek opportunities and challenges.

-What are the existing or potential opportunities for student leadership in your school ?
+What are the existing or potential opportunities for student leadership in your school?
 How can you get involved or create your own?
 What are the difficulties or risks that you might face?

-Think about these things that will challenge you and help you grow as a student leader.
-Look for opportunities to lead, even if they don’t come with a title.
-By stepping up and giving a speech, organising a game or starting a project you’ll get valuable leadership experience.
+Look for opportunities to lead, even if they don’t have a title.
+By stepping up and giving a speech, organizing a game, or starting a project, you’ll get valuable leadership experience.

 4. Learn from others and yourself.

 Who are the people that inspire you or support you as a student leader?
 How can you learn from their experiences and advice?
 How can you reflect on your own experiences and feedback?
+Was there a school captain that you admired?

-The models you choose will help you learn and improve as a leader.
-Identify three people who you look up to as leaders, and think about what it is that you admire about them.
+Identify three people you look up to as leaders, and think about what you admire about them.

 5. Have fun and make a difference.